<AT>

 •<AT=,+1> leaves the row unchanged and add 1 inch to the column position.

-It's sometimes useful to use a precise position for printing on forms, labels, or cheques.
+It's sometimes useful to specify a precise position for printing on forms, labels, or cheques.

-The <AT> tag uses the value of the <UNITS> setting to set the cursor.
+The <AT> tag uses the value of the <UNITS> to set the cursor.

 <UNITS=MM><AT=10,10> sets the cursor at 10mm from the top, 10mm from the left